 MORE RESEARCH REPORTS

-HIMSS Analytics® has released its 2016 Clinical & Business Intelligence (C&BI) Essentials Brief, a study snapshot on the U.S. hospital analytics market.
+HIMSS Analytics® has released its 2016 RCM Denial Management Essentials Brief, a study on the U.S. hospital denial management solutions market.

-- Access current telemedicine solution adoption rates and plans to purchase
+- Access current RCM denial management solution adoption rates and plans to purchase

 - Understand vendor market share and mind share

-- Get snapshot statistics for telemedicine solutions across the entire US hospital landscape
+- Get reported statistics for RCM denial management solutions across the entire US hospital landscape